HashWarlock/Two-Cents/README.md

 </p>

 <br>
 Welcome to the cryptic writings that explore the depths of my creative freedom.
 As you roam the entangled paths of my understandings, know that I am honored to host your curiosity for this brief moment.
 This side expedition of mine will have errors in my knowledge, and I implore you to question all of my work for your own benefit.
-My goal is to explore the known unknowns to enhance my current interpretations of what I *know*.
+My goal is to explore the known unknowns to enhance my current interpretations of software development and cyber security.
 <br>
 <br>